sampence0/LoanRepaymentModel/README.md

-# MacroFinalProject
-This repository contains a Python script (WORK IN PROGRESS) that aims to create a predictive model for credit default based on demographic and financial data of 300,000+ borrowers.
-The dataset used in this project was obtained from Kaggle and was originally sourced from Home Credit Group.
-Home Credit Group is an international non-bank financial institution that provides consumer loans to individuals who have little or no access to traditional banking services.
-The dataset contains information on credit applications from Home Credit customers, including their credit history, financial information, and loan repayment behavior.
-The goal of this project is to build a machine learning model that can predict whether or not a customer is likely to default on their loan based on their application information.

-The credit default dataset will be split into a training set and a testing set.
-80% of the data will be used for training the random forest classifier, and 20% will be used for testing the accuracy of the classifier.
-This approach is known as the train-test split.

-The training data will be used to fit the random forest classifier.
-In other words, the classifier will learn the patterns in the data to predict if a credit applicant is likely to default on their loan.
-The remaining 20% of the data will be used to evaluate the performance of the classifier.
-The accuracy of the model will be determined by comparing the predicted outcomes to the actual outcomes in the testing set.
-The goal is to create a classifier that can accurately predict whether an applicant is likely to default or not, without overfitting to the training data.
+# Credit Default Risk Model

-This project is intended to be a learning exercise in data preprocessing, EDA, and machine learning.
+This project trains a machine learning model on a dataset of over 307,000 loan applications from Home Credit Group to predict the likelihood of loan repayment by an applicant.
+The model takes in six features of an applicant and outputs a binary prediction of either 0 or 1, where 0 indicates that the applicant is likely to repay the loan and 1 indicates that the applicant is unlikely to repay the loan.
+This is intended to be a learning exercise in data preprocessing, EDA, and machine learning.
 Contributions and suggestions are welcome, and the project will continue to be updated with new features and improvements.

+## Dataset
+The dataset used in this project was obtained from Kaggle.
+The dataset includes information on loan applicants such as their age, gender, income, credit history, and other factors that might affect their likelihood of repaying a loan.

+## Usage
+1) Clone the repository to local machine
+2) Open borrowers_creditworthiness.ipynb and create an instance of the 'CreditDefault' class.
+3) Use the 'predict' method on new applicant data.
+The 'predict' method takes a pandas DataFrame as input containing the loan applicant information to be predicted, and returns an array of binary predictions for each loan applicant.

+## License
+The dataset used in this project is licensed under the Open Database License (ODbL) v1.0.
+Please see the Kaggle competition page for more information on the license and terms of use.

+## Credits
+This project was created by Sam Pence.
+Special thanks to Home Credit Group and Kaggle for providing the dataset used in this project.